SC-CPE — FAQ & Known Issues

 Why does email come from signalplane.co instead of simplycyber.io?

-signalplane.co is the operator's email domain, DKIM + SPF verified with Resend, DMARC in place. simplycyber.io is the community brand and will host the app's permanent DNS once cpe.simplycyber.io is wired.
+signalplane.co is the operator's email domain, DKIM + SPF verified with Resend. simplycyber.io is the community brand and will host the app's permanent DNS once cpe.simplycyber.io is wired.
 Splitting the two keeps brand and infrastructure separate — the email channel can be revoked without touching the community identity.

 Known issues